-Croatia is not the world’s most famous destination for snorkeling because its reefs and fish are not the most colourful.
+Croatia is not the world’s most famous destination for snorkeling because its reefs and fish are not the most colorful.
 But Croatia boasts benefits that you will not find everywhere for snorkeling.
 You will be hard-pressed to find clearer waters anywhere.
-The Adriatic also is warm and safe, and offers an environment which is ideal for novices as well as those with extensive snorkeling experience.
+The Adriatic also is warm and safe and offers an environment which is ideal for novices as well as those with extensive snorkeling experience.

 Previous articleAdriatic Winds: How to Deal With Bura on a Yacht